gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Hang on!"
 Sindy's stomach lurched as they dove toward the ground.
-Violet pulled up at the last moment.
+Violet pulled up just in time.
 One of Patient's giant feet scraped the top of the shuttle and then it was behind them, bellowing with rage.